-- 12. For 2018, 2019, and 2020, the total annual longline catch limits in paragraph 11 for bigeye tuna in the Convention Area shall be adjusted appropriately based on any conservation measures that may be adopted for purse-seine vessels in those years, as ratified or adjusted in accordance with paragraph 22. - 13.
-All other CPCs with historical catch shall undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area during in each of 2017, 2018, 2019, and 2020 do not exceed the greater of 750 metric tons or their respective catches of bigeye tuna in 2001.
-2.3 CPCs whose annual catches have exceeded 500750 metric tons for a calendar year shall provide monthly catch reports to the Director for the remainder of that calendar year.
-If the conservation measures for purse-seine vessels are maintained, the limits in this paragraph shall remain in effect if the conservation measures for purse seine vessels are maintained, unless ratified or adjusted in accordance with paragraph 22. - 14.
+- 12. For 2018, 2019, and 2020, the total annual longline catch limits in paragraph 11 for bigeye tuna in the Convention Area shall be adjusted appropriately based on any conservation measures that may be adopted for purse-seine vessels in those years, as adjusted in accordance with paragraph 22. - 13.
+All other CPCs with historical catch shall undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area in each of 2017, 2018, 2019, and 2020 do not exceed the greater of 750 metric tons or their respective catches of bigeye tuna in 2001.^{2,3} CPCs whose annual catches have exceeded 750 metric tons for a calendar year shall provide monthly catch reports to the Director for the remainder of that calendar year.
+If the conservation measures for purse-seine vessels are maintained, the limits in this paragraph shall remain in effect, unless adjusted in accordance with paragraph 22. - 14.
 Overage by a CPC of a bigeye tuna annual catch limit listed in paragraph 11 or 13 shall be deducted from that CPC's annual catch limit the following year. - 15. a.
 A CPC with an annual catch limit of bigeye tuna under paragraph 11 or 13 may transfer part of that limit to one or more CPCs within a calendar year, provided that the CPC that receives the transfer also has an applicable catch limit under paragraphs 11 or 13, and that the total tonnage transferred by a CPC during a year does not exceed 15 percent of that CPC's annual catch limit.
 Both CPCs involved in a transfer shall, separately or jointly, notify the Director [10 days] in advance of the intended transfer, specifying the tonnage to be transferred, the estimated amount (in weight and year-to-date) of bigeye tuna caught by longline vessels greater than 24 meters length overall of the CPC receiving the transfer at the time of the transfer, and the year in which the transfer will occur.
 The Director shall promptly notify all CPCs of the transfer.
-The CPC that receives the transferred catch limit shall be responsible for its management, including monitoring and monthly reporting of catch, and may not retransfer any or all of the transferred catch limit to another CPC.
+The CPC that receives the transferred catch limit shall be responsible for its management, including monitoring and monthly reporting of catch, and may not retransfer any of the transferred catch limit to another CPC. - b.
+Such transfers may not be used to retroactively offset an overage of its catch limit by a-CPC. - c.
+The amount of bigeye tuna transferred in any one year shall be considered without prejudice by the

-&lt;sup>2 The Commission acknowledges that France, as a coastal State, is developing a tuna longline fleet on behalf of its overseas territories situated in the Convention Area.
+2 The Commission acknowledges that France, as a coastal State, is developing a tuna longline fleet on behalf of its overseas territories situated in the Convention Area.

-&lt;sup>3 The Commission acknowledges that Peru, as a coastal State, will develop a tuna longline fleet, which will operate in strict compliance with the rules and provisions of the IATTC and in accordance with the resolutions of the Commission.
+3 The Commission acknowledges that Peru, as a coastal State, will develop a tuna longline fleet, which will operate in strict compliance with the rules and provisions of the IATTC and in accordance with the resolutions of the Commission.